howl-editor/howl/site/source/doc/manual/language_servers.html.md

-Howl can use language servers, programs implementing the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP), to provide completions and inspections for a language.
+Howl can use language servers, programs implementing the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP), to provide completions, inspections and documentation for a language.
 There's nothing to set up in Howl itself: if a language server for the language you're editing is installed, Howl starts it as needed.
 The language server itself needs to be installed separately, typically via your system's package manager or the